electron/governance/pull-requests.md

 Pull Requests whose changes affect end-users should stay open for at least 24 hours.
 This is to allow for input from all timezones

-Unless other argeements have been made, people should allow 24 hours before pinging folks for review or re-review.
+Unless other agreements have been made, people should allow 24 hours before pinging folks for review or re-review.

 If a PR has a time constraint, the person requesting review should use their best judgement for when to ping people.